FreaKzero/ssgl-doom-launcher/README.md

 # Super Shotgun Launcher
-Doom Frontend with Oblige mapbuild integration for zdoom, gzDoom, Skulltag, Doom64EX and Zandronum written in AngularMaterial on NWJS for Windows and Linux.
+Doom Frontend with Oblige mapbuild integration for zdoom, gzDoom, Zandronum, Doom64EX and DoomRPG written in AngularMaterial on NWJS for Windows and Linux.

 ##Just gimme the Binary Releases:
 [32 and 64bit Windows/Linux Releases](https://github.com/FreaKzero/ssgl-doom-launcher/releases)